LazYavuz53/Smart-Job-navigator-with-CrewAI-Gradio/README.md

 ### Technology Stack

 - **Python**: Core programming language for development.
-- **FastAPI**: Web framework for building the API.
+- **Gradio**: Framework for building interactive web interfaces.
 - **CrewAI**: Framework for orchestrating autonomous AI agents.
 - **LangChain**: Language model management and interaction.
-- **dotenv**: For managing environment variables.
-- **Uvicorn**: ASGI server for running FastAPI applications.

 ### How It Works

-1. **User Input**: The user provides a job title and salary range through the web interface.
+1. **User Input**: The user provides a job title and salary range through the Gradio web interface.
 2. **Agent Orchestration**:
    - The **Scout Agent** identifies and summarizes job opportunities.
    - The **BluePrint Agent** analyzes job descriptions to extract requirements and essential skills.
    - The **SuccessJourney Agent** generates a tailored career development roadmap.
-3. **Output**: The application returns a comprehensive career plan, helping the user navigate their career path with clarity and confidence.
+3. **Output**: The application returns a comprehensive career plan as a downloadable PDF, helping the user navigate their career path with clarity and confidence.

 ### Setting Up the Project